 For beginners, I recommend starting with the PoB in 6(2), and then going through the gear and gems sections before reading through the whole guide.

 This build is based upon using the unique Triad Grips gloves to fully convert the physical damage from the summon skeleton skill to cold.
 This allows for full abuse of the hatred aura by taking advantage of both parts of it, making for some absurd scaling that other variants of skeleton summoners or cold conversion attack/spell builds do not have access to.
 While there are many minions, the main damage dealers will be the summoned skeletons.

 Skeletons: By default, summon skeletons summons multiple skeleton warriors, melee minions that deal physical damage with a timed life.
-They can be transformed to skeleton archers by substituting the gem with “Phantasmal summon skeletons,” or skeleton mages (not covered by this guide) via the Dead Reckoning unique jewel.
+They can be transformed to skeleton archers by substituting the gem with “Phantasmal summon skeletons,” or skeleton mages via the Dead Reckoning unique jewel.

 Damage Conversion: To simplify this advanced topic, fully converting from physical damage to cold allows for the scaling of both, which then allows for some double dipping of multipliers.
 This is why a gem like melee physical damage linked to skeletons increases damage.
 All conversion is via the Triad Grips unique gloves.

 Chilling and Freezing: As the skeletons will deal cold damage, they are able to inflict these status ailments based on their HP/ailment thresholds.
 The more damage is dealt, the higher the likelihood of freezing an enemy, and enemies up to conquerors can be frozen with enough damage.
 Against end-game bosses, skitterbots will provide chill even though their ailment thresholds will not allow them to be chilled otherwise.
 Freezing and shattering enemies provides a very strong defensive layer: corpse destruction, protecting the player from detonate dead and porcupine goliaths.